adidoesnt/telebot-template/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Acknowledgements

+A big thank you to [Eternnoir](https://github.com/eternnoir) for creating [PyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI), which is the foundation of this project.

 ## License